Classical Armenian Studies MSt

 Assessment

-You will prepare for four, three-hour papers.
+You will prepare for four examinations.

 The core course examination paper will consist of essay questions.
 You are generally required to answer three questions out of ten or so that are set.